 The "Vehicles/Equipment" panel is used to specify the vehicle types and fuel combinations that are to be included in the MOVES runs for use with AEDT.
-The MOVES runs for airport analyses must include all the vehicle types and fuel types (e.g., gasoline, diesel, or Compressed Natural Gas (CNG)) that the analyst wants to model in the project area.
+The MOVES runs for airport analyses must include all the vehicle (source) types and fuel types (e.g., gasoline, diesel, or Compressed Natural Gas (CNG)) that the analyst wants to model in the project area.
+MOVES3 automatically selects available fuel types for each source type.
+MOVES3 also includes CNG for all onroad vehicles (previous MOVES versions only modeled CNG fuel for transit buses).